vBoBv/cosmosring/Assignment/iscg7420-Assignment1/Discussion.md

   - Angular JS
   - Vue JS
 - What is the DOM?
 What is a virtual DOM?
+  - DOM stands for Document Objecct Model.
+It is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure where in each node is an object representing a part of the document.
+   - The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
+This process is called reconciliation.
+This also increases the efficiency of rendering React components.
 - What is the difference between sessionStorage and localStorage?
+  - Session Storage is cleared when the browser is closed.
+  - Local Storage stores data with no expiration date.
 - What is a library like Material-UI used for?
+  - It is a React UI components that come with prebuild material designs made by Google.

 ## Docker: